stephantul/nife/README.md

 #### 3b Actually train

 Now you can train, just like a regular sentence transformer.
-In my experiments, I found that using the cosine distance as a loss function was superior to using MSE, so I recommend using that, find it in `nife.losses`.
+In my experiments, I found that using the cosine distance as a loss function was superior to using MSE, so I recommend using that, find it in `pynife.losses`.
 In addition, I also recommend using [Matryoshka Representation Learning](https://arxiv.org/abs/2205.13147).
-There's a bunch of helper functions in `nife` to make training easier.
+There's a bunch of helper functions in `pynife` to make training easier.
 In general, I recommend using hyperparameters like the following:

 * `batch_size`: 128
 * `learning rate`: 0.01